AJPfleger/melodyGenerator/README.md

 # melodyGenerator
-A simple programm to create sample melodies with a desired pitch
+A simple programm to create sample melodies with a desired pitch.